Austrian gravesites get digital twist

 Exact costs were still under discussion, he said, but would be low enough to make the technology available to all.
 Elsewhere, QR graves cost a few hundred dollars on top of the price of the headstone, plus charges for hosting website data.

-People who choose burial at sea or in forest cemeteries with no headstones could set up the codes in communal mourning centers, leaving for posterity the milestones of their lives.
+People who choose burial at sea or in forest cemeteries with no headstones could set up the codes in communal mourning centres, leaving for posterity the milestones of their lives.

 Bauer said clients can even have online eulogies recorded by professionals chosen from a network of experts.